PhuocLoc3012/my-be/README.md

 ## Key Layers in Clean Architecture

 ### 1. **Domain Layer**
-The Domain Layer contains the **core business logic** and **domain entities**.
-This layer is independent of external frameworks and libraries, ensuring that the business rules remain decoupled from other concerns like data access or UI.
-It includes:
-- Entities
-- Value Objects
-- Domain Services
+-> The project that contains the domain layer, including the entities, value objects, and domain services

 ### 2. **Application Layer**
-The Application Layer acts as an intermediary between the Domain and Presentation layers.
-It contains **application services**, **data transfer objects (DTOs)**, and **business logic**.
-This layer:
-- References the Domain layer for business entities.
-- Does **not** reference the Infrastructure layer.
+→ the project that contains the application layer and implements the application services, DTOs (data transfer objects), and mappers.
+It should reference the **Domain** project.
 ### 3. **Infrastructure Layer**
-The Infrastructure Layer handles external concerns like data access, logging, and integration with external services.
-It implements interfaces defined in the Application Layer and communicates with databases and external resources.
+ → The project contains the infrastructure layer, including the implementation of data access, logging, email, and other communication mechanisms.
+It should reference the **Application** project.
 This layer includes:
 - Data Access (e.g., using Entity Framework Core)
 - Repositories